Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 This page is about your compressor power supply.
-Read this page for a better of understanding of the power your compressor motor neds to operate correctly and how a compromised or reduced power supply will affect it.
+Read this page for a better understanding of the power your compressor motor needs to operate correctly and how a compromised or reduced power supply will affect it.
 Understanding this may deflect a problem with your compressor in times to come.

-Some of the power outlets (plugs) are connected to the breaker panel or fuse box with 15 amp fuses or breakers to protect the line.
+Some of the power outlets (plugs) are connected to the breaker panel or fuse box with 15 air compressor amp draw fuses or breakers to protect the line.
 Some are connected to 20 amp fuses or breakers.

 And that is the reason why the largest home compressor motor powered by a 120 AC power supply should be in the 1 – 1.5 HP size.

-Depending on the efficiency of the electric motor on your compressor, it will “pull” about 4 amps per 1/3 HP.
+Depending on the efficiency of the electric motor on your compressor, it will “pull” about 4 air compressor amps per 1/3 HP.

-It’s not rocket science then to see that a 1 HP compressor motor will draw around 12 amps of power, and a compressor motor just a little larger than 1 HP would exceed the capacity of the 15 amp breaker.
+It’s not rocket science to see that a 1 HP air compressor amp draw will be around 12 air compressor amperage of power, and a compressor motor just a little larger than 1 HP would exceed the capacity of the 15 amp breaker.

 The compressor manufacturers do not know if you are going to be plugging your air compressor into a 15 amp fuse/breaker supply, or to a 20 amp supply.
-I expect then that they would tend to lean towards making sure that their compressors would start and run on the15 amp supply, this being the average for most homeowners, and thus limiting the compressor motor size.
+I expect then that they would tend to lean towards making sure that their compressors would start and run on the 15 amp supply, this being the average for most homeowners, thus limiting the compressor motor size.

-A compressor is a inductive load device similar in operation to the refrigerator motor.
+A compressor is an inductive load device similar in operation to the refrigerator motor.

-Compressor motors have start capacitors (an electrical storage device) to supply a quick boost of electricity when the motor tries to start.
-That is why your compressor motor will start for you even though the draw of that motor is very close to, or may even exceed, the load capacity of the circuit on start up.
+Compressor motors have air compressor startup amps capacitors (an electrical storage device) to supply a quick boost of electricity when the motor tries to start.
+That is why your compressor motor will start for you even though the draw of that motor is very close to, or may even exceed, the load capacity of the circuit on startup.

-Since your compressor can pull more power than a typical house current can supply on start up, and it needs the start capacitor to bridge that power-gap, can you see why having other power-drawing devices on the same circuit as the compressor motor can lead to compressor motor starting problems?
+Since your compressor can pull more power than a typical house current can supply on air compressor startup amps, and it needs the start capacitor to bridge that power gap, can you see why having other power-drawing devices on the same circuit as the compressor motor can lead to compressor motor starting problems?

-That’s why one of the first checks for a compressor motor than will not start is to make sure the power supply to the compressor is clean.
+That’s why one of the first checks for a compressor motor that will not start is to make sure the power supply to the compressor is clean.

 Manufacturing plant compressors commonly run on 480 or 575 Volts, to provide enough energy for a compressor that is big enough to generate the compressed air flow required for those high-demand installations.